-The intent of the Research Leadership Chairs is to provide an additional tool by which to attract and/or retain faculty members who have already achieved significant research recognition both nationally and internationally.
-These faculty may already be recipients of external honours, and the Research Leadership Chair recognizes their contribution to both university reputation and advances within their discipline.
+The intent of the Research Leadership Chairs is to provide an additional tool by which to recognize faculty members who have achieved significant research recognition both nationally and internationally, acknowledging the UG commitment to enhancing diversity in research leadership.
+These faculty may already be recipients of external honours, and the Research Leadership Chair further recognizes their contribution to both University reputation and advances within their discipline.

 To be eligible, a faculty member must minimally hold the title of Associate Professor.
 It is anticipated that many Research Leadership Chairs will be Full Professors.
 Faculty can only receive a Research Leadership Chair once during their employment, but, if they have not been awarded a Research Leadership Chair previously, they can be nominated as many times as a College wishes to nominate.